 It all comes down to how businesses, or you as the writer, decide to structure content and balance quality accordingly.
 A common way to do this is to include a ‘call to action’ (CTA) at the end of each piece of content.
 CTAs have the sole purpose of encouraging readers to perform actions that ensures they further engage with a website, such as:

 Before either copywriting or content writing, you should consider the purpose of the material you’re wanting to produce.
-This will help to determine whether you should put a copywriting hat on or a content writing hat on.
+This will help to determine whether you should put on a copywriting hat or a content writing hat.

 The length of the material produced at the hands of copywriters and content writers will, naturally, differ depending on the purpose.
 Social media posts will require more content than a social media advertisement, for example.
 But then an article will require less content than a white paper.